So here’s the backstory…

 When my Dad was at student at Bradford Area High School back in the early 70s, he built a bar.
 I’d say it was about 6′ long and could fit three stools at its front and one on each side if room space was adequate.
 Said bar found its home at my grandparent’s house for years.
 My entire childhood, I remember the bar having its own room – said room was referred to as the ‘Bar Room’ (creative branding for days).

-Underneath, were dozens of bottles of liquids that piqued my curiosity.
+Sitting comfortably on the shelves of the bar were dozens of bottles of liquids that piqued my curiosity.
 My 7-year old exploration-driven mind once led me to wonder why they kept a bottle of steak sauce under there.
 Turns out it was bitters…

 Fast-forward several years and the bar made its way to my parent’s house.
 It was here that many memories took place in my teenage years.
 Playing poker with my friends.
 Cricket competitions.
 Calling out players on my dad’s fantasy football league draft board, then trying to hit them with a dart…and not realizing those darts were going through and leaving hundreds of tiny holes in the wood-paneled wall behind.